michaeltelford/wgit/README.md

 Below are some points to keep in mind when using Wgit:

-- All absolute `Wgit::Url`'s must be prefixed with an appropiate protocol e.g. `https://`
+- All absolute `Wgit::Url`'s must be prefixed with an appropiate protocol e.g. `https://` etc.
 - By default, up to 5 URL redirects will be followed; this is configurable however.
+- IRI's (URL's containing non ASCII characters) are supported and will be normalised/escaped prior to being crawled.

 ## Executable